File 327 · Open (patron unidentified)

 Who destroyed the Georgia Guidestones?

-On July 6, 2022, an explosive device destroyed part of the monument, and the rest was demolished the same day for safety.
-Surveillance footage was released, but no suspect has been charged.
+On July 6, 2022, an explosive device destroyed part of the monument, and the county demolished the rest the same day for safety.
+The Georgia Bureau of Investigation released surveillance footage of a vehicle, but no suspect has been charged.

 ← Back to the archive